gh-viewer/book/sharing-ui-components.md

 You may see examples inserting styles as plain JS objects in components rather than rely on styles defined by `StyleSheet`, and it will work as expected, but one major difference is that using `StyleSheet.create()` compiles the styles and sends them to the native side only once, later using references rather than sending the full object, which is more performant.
 As a good practice, prefer using `StyleSheet` whenever you can.

 The styles we are creating are going to be common to all platforms, but as you can see, we are using `Platform.select()` to alter the scene style on Android and iOS, adding some margin. `Platform.select()` allows us to define styles per platform, supporting keys being `android`, `ios` and `web`.
-In this case, we are adding a 20px margin on top on iOS to account for the status bar, and use the value of `StatusBar.currentHeight` for Android.
-For desktop, we don't need to add any margin as there is no status bar, this is also the reason we need to check if the `StatusBar` API is exposed.
+In this case, we are adding a 20px margin on top on iOS to account for the status bar.
+For Android, we don't need to add any margin as the size of the status bar is already taken into account, and desktop doesn't display any status bar.

 ### The first shared component